davestewart/php-pathconfig/README.md

 //  /home/vagrant/code/project.app/support/config/path/to/file.php
 ```

-Passing a single argument that is NOT a key resolves the path from the base folder:
+Passing a single argument that is NOT an existing path key resolves the path from the base folder:

 ```php
 $file = $paths->get('path/to/file/from/root.php');

 //  /home/vagrant/code/project.app/path/to/file/from/root.php
 ```
-Passing no arguments returns the base folder:
+Passing no arguments (or the word `base`) returns the base folder:

 ```php
 $root = $paths->get();